MartinMalinda/thesis/README.md

 Another study from 2015 was constructed a bit differently.
 It observed 24 employees over the period of one week in a controlled setting of office space.
 For two days, the air conditioning was set on 40 cfm per person and the CO2 level was stabilized on 550 ppm (Green+ mode).
 For next two days, air conditioning was set to 20 cfm/p and CO2 concentrations level was stabilized on 945 ppm (Green mode).
 For the remaining three days, CO2 was stabilized on 1400 ppm.
 The observed subjects completed the SMS test (Strategic Management Simulation) every day and the results were put in comparison.
 In average, the resuls were 61% better in the Green mode day and 101% better in the Green+ mode day.
 In some parts of the test there were as much as 288% better results on Green+ mode day.
 (Allen et al.)
 Compared to the previous study, there is much higher duration of exposure which is closer to the real life situation, when subjects spend whole day in a certain indoor environment.
 On the other hand, there are again quite a few factors that could have had great impact.
-Even though it was probably carbon dioxide that had the largest impact on cognitive performance, because the concentration level was regulated by air exchange, that mean that not only CO2 concentrations levels were different on different modes, but also VOC, NOx, Ozone and other pollutants.
-And also it could be possible to argue, that there is a natural trend of performance increase in a workweek from Monday to Friday as the fatigue increases.
+Even though it was probably carbon dioxide that had the largest impact on cognitive performance, because the concentration level was regulated by air exchange, that means that not only CO2 concentrations levels were different on different modes, but also VOC, NOx, Ozone and other pollutants.
+And also it could be possible to argue, that there is a natural trend of performance decrease in a workweek from Monday to Friday as the fatigue increases.

 Study from 2002, which documented length of phone calls in a call centre, there was no observed connection between ventilation and work performance.
 (Federspiel et al.)